Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage4.md

 I chose to separate my various configuration sections out into separate `.cfg` files like `buttons.cfg` in this case.
 You do you - that's beyond the scope of this guide.

-Here's the content of my `buttons.cfg` file.
-Adapt to your needs.:
+Here's the content of my [buttons.cfg](Klipper/buttons.cfg) file.
+Adapt it to your needs:

 ```
 # Push Button RPI Pins